mestopensource/autodraft/readme.md

 ```
 [![Gem Version](https://badge.fury.io/rb/auto_draft.svg)](https://badge.fury.io/rb/auto_draft)

-2 Create a list of items, store in a .txt file.
+2 Create a list of items, store in a .txt file and save in a folder.

 3 Each item on the list should be on a new line.
-For example
+The content of your file should look like this..

 ```
-#/example.txt/
 First Item
 Second Item
 Third Item